andydunstall/figg/docs/client_protocol.md

 in the nearest region.

 ### Heartbeats
-Once connected the client must send a `PING` message every 5 seconds, which the server responds with a `PONG`.
+Once connected the client must send a `PING` message every 5 seconds (configurable), which the server responds with a `PONG`.
 This `PING` includes a timestamp so the client can monitor the latency between itself and the server.

-If the client doesn't get a `PONG` within 5 seconds (or a configurable timeout) it should attempt to reconnect.
+If the client doesn't get a `PONG` by the time it next sends a `PING` it assumes it has disconnected so reconnects.

 Also if the server doesn't get a `PING` within 10 seconds of the initial connection request or the last `PING` it assumes the client has disconnected and